shmsw25/FActScore/README.md

 - `input_path` can be something like `data/unlabeled/InstructGPT.jsonl`.
 It should be a `.jsonl` format where each line contains `topic` (a topic entity that corresponds to the Wikipedia title) and `output` (a generation from the model).
 - `model_name`: `retrieval+ChatGPT`, `retrieval+ChatGPT+npm`, two more configs (`retrieval+llama`, `retrieval+llama+npm`) coming soon!
-- `data_dir`: Directory containing knowledge source, etc. `data` by default.
+- `data_dir`: Directory containing knowledge source, etc. `.cache/factscore` by default.
 - `cache_dir`: Directory containing cache from API/models. `.cache/factscore` by default.
 - `openai_key`: File containing OpenAI API Key.
 - `use_atomic_facts`: If specified, it uses model-generated atomic facts released as part of our data instead of running the atomic fact generator.
+This will allow reproducing our results with no (or little if it still uses ChatGPT) cost.
 You can't specify it if you are running new model generations.
 - `n_samples`: If specified, it runs the model on a subset of the data.
 - `verbose`: If specified, it shows the progress bar.